 Reducing Expenditure

 With no luck with new income streams, I decided to refocus my efforts on how I could reduce my expenditure.
 Coincidently, it was at this time, that I started to get pretty stressed with where I was living.
 Despite the nation still being in lockdown, the noise outside my flat was increasing, with people arguing in the street, a constant stream of noisy traffic, and on top of that noisy neighbors who had moved into the flat behind me.
-I knew it was time to leave.
+It was time to leave.

 I wasn’t sure I would find anything in London for much less rent than I was already paying, and to start with, things looked pretty dim.
 I was adamant I didn’t want to house share (at 36, I need my own space!), and whilst me and my boyfriend had been together for 18 months, we weren’t ready to move in together yet.